The Imperfect Iron Fold

 Hello again, Tilly.

-I apologize for these constant updates but I do want my job demands.
+I apologize for these constant updates but I do what my job demands.

 Onto the purpose of this email: I am worried about the mental state of one of our assets.
-In particular, Clark B. Largent.
+In particular, Clark A. Largent.

 This is not just my petty rivalry against him talking…well, not fully, but Clark has been different lately.
 I have noticed that he is under far more stress than usual and that is having a negative effect on his personality and overall well-being.